rhysd/git-brws/README.md

-git-brws
+git brws
 ========
 [![Crate Badge][]][GitHub Project]
 [![Build Status][]][CI Results]

-`git-brws` is a command line tool to open a repository, file, commit or diff in your web browser from command line.
+`git brws` is a command line tool to open a repository, file, commit or diff in your web browser from command line.

 Features: